10 original stag and hen party ideas, stag/hen weekends - Great stag and hen do ideas for the UK and Ireland

 - Edinburgh Festival takes place in August each year, and although it's probably most famous for it's comedy, there's much, much more going on, including art exhibitions, film, dance, theatre, opera, Jazz, and there's even a military tattoo!
 You could treat yourself to a kilt and a sporran, and even a haggis or two whilst you're up there.

-- Brighton Festival runs throughout most of May and includes a similar cross-section of entertainment to that on offer in Edinburgh, though the haggises and sporrans might be thin on the ground!
-Brighton also has a beach, a pier, and more restaurants, bars and nightclubs than you might care to imagine. it's a peach on the South Coast!
+- Brighton Festival runs throughout most of May and includes a similar cross-section of entertainment to that on offer in Edinburgh, though the haggises and sporrans might be thin on the ground.
+Brighton also has a beach, a pier, the i360 viewing tower, a 300m beach zip wire, and more restaurants, bars and nightclubs than you might care to imagine.
+It's a peach on the South Coast!

 - Glastonbury Festival is probably the most famous music festival in the UK.
 Aside from the opportunity to camp in some serious mud, Glastonbury offers a great programme of good music and a true festival atmosphere.
 The nearby town of Glastonbury is a fab place to visit if you're in tune with the weird and wonderful, and a saunter up Glastonbury Tor will reward you with some fine views over the countryside, plus a chance to clear your head after all that festival fun.